mnentwig/forthytwo/README.md

 ### BEGIN...WHILE...REPEAT loop:
 The first ... code blocks puts a value on the stack that is consumed by WHILE.
 If all bits are zero, execution continues after REPEAT.
 Otherwise, the second ... code block is executed, then the loop is re-entered at BEGIN.

+### BEGIN...AGAIN
+Infinite loop.
+Use e.g. BRA: to exit
 ### Immediate values
 Numbers may be decimal, binary (0b1001), octal (0O12345678) or hexadecimal (0xdeadbeef).